hermo/npmi/README.md

 Later npmi will simply extract node_modules from the cache without hitting the network at all.

+It can also use a Redis server to share cached files between hosts.

 # NOTE

 node_modules may contain compiled/binary files and npmi should only